-Mandatory system role to be able to load datasets: Database Creator.
-Ask your server supervisor for the role assignment if you need it.
+Mandatory system role to be able to load databases: Database Creator.
+Ask your server Supervisor for the role assignment if you need it.

 Compress your data using ZIP before uploading.
 Certain formats, such as CSV, can achieve significant size reductions of up to 10 times or more.
 By zipping your data files, you'll experience faster upload speeds and circumvent file size restrictions.